jeffknupp/sandman/docs/using_sandman.rst

 *That's it.* ``sandman`` will then do the following:

-* connect to your database and introspect it's contents
+* Connect to your database and introspect it's contents
-* create and launch a REST API service
+* Create and launch a RESTful API service
-* create an HTML admin interface
+* Create an HTML admin interface
-* *open your browser to the admin interface*
+* *Open your browser to the admin interface*

 That's right.
 Given a legacy database, ``sandman`` not only gives you a REST API, it gives you a beautiful admin page and *opens your browser to the admin page*.